In This Article

 Once you feel familiar enough with Tor, it’s time to make your Bitcoin addresses anonymous.
 To do that, you need your wallet to connect through Tor.

+One solution can be using Bitcoin Core, which automatically connects through Tor if it detects its presence.
 To force this behavior, follow these instructions on Bitcoin’s GitHub.
 Most other wallets can also connect through Tor; consult their documentation to discover how.

 Consider installing a new wallet that only ever connects through Tor.
 To do that, disable your internet connection and configure the new wallet to run exclusively via Tor before launching it.
 You may then re-enable your internet connection and allow the wallet to sync.